wycowley/startup/README.md

     -   `add memory` - which adds a new memory to the database.
     -   `remove memory` - which removes an existing memory from the database.
     -   `retrieve image` - which calls UnsplashAPI to help users search and select a stock image that represents the memory being described.
 -   **DB/Login** - The database would likely have two tables - one for users and one for memories.
-Each memory would store a timestamp, name, description, optionally a photo url, and the username to link the memory to the correct room.
+Each memory row would store a timestamp, name, description, optionally a photo url, and the username to link the memory to the correct room.
 -   **WebSocket** - I will use WebSockets so that all users connected can instantly see changes made to the database, including memories added or memories removed.

 ## 🚀 AWS deliverable